Muhammad Abdur Rahman

-Muhammad Abdur Rahman (born 24 May 1976), is a Pakistani jurist serving as a Justice of the Sindh High Court (SHC) since 14 April 2023.
+Muhammad Abdur Rahman (born 24 May 1976), is a Pakistani jurist who has served as a Justice of the Sindh High Court since 14 April 2023.

-Early life and education
+Biography

-He was educated at the Karachi Grammar School and at the University of Sussex at Brighton graduating in the year 1999 and was called to the Bar from the Inner Temple in the year 2000.
+Abdur Rahman was educated at the Karachi Grammar School and at the University of Sussex at Brighton graduating in 1999 and was called to the Bar from the Inner Temple in 2000.

-Career

-His appointment as an additional judge to the SHC took place on 14 April 2023, and he assumed the position of a permanent judge after taking the oath of office on 14 April 2024.
+His appointment as an additional judge to the Sindh High Court took place on 14 April 2023, and he assumed the position of a permanent judge after taking the oath of office on 14 April 2024.